Panic attacks landed me in the ER 3 times due to perimenopause hormone drops and a slew of nasty medications multiple doctors prescribed.

 Our results demonstrate that orexin neurons are under inhibitory control by local GABAergic neurons

-You'll notice from all our articles that GABA is the key lever for anxiety related issues.
+You'll notice from all our articles that GABA is the key lever for anxiety-related issues.

-There is considerable evidence that dysfunction of GABAA receptors or dysregulation of GABA concentrations in the CNS (or both) plays an important role in the pathophysiology of panic disorder.
+There is considerable evidence that the dysfunction of GABAA receptors or dysregulation of GABA concentrations in the CNS (or both) plays an important role in the pathophysiology of panic disorder.

 Perhaps run-away orexin is overwhelming GABA is the key.
+By the way, progesterone manages the orexin pathway and it's dropped by 50% at age 40.

 So what does CBD do there?